 Chris is a proud Narrunga and Gunditjmara man from South Australia and Victoria.

 Tarita is a proud Noongar and Yamatji woman from Western Australia.Tarita brings with her seven years of experience in the oil and gas industry, working in various roles successfully developing, implementing and managing innovative corporate social investment and Indigenous Affairs programs.
 Tarita has extensive reporting experience which spans across corporate and government environmental reporting and Reconciliation Action Plan (RAP) reporting and coordination.

 Tarita joined Supply Nation in May 2014 as the Relationship Specialist - WA/SA to build sustainable relationships with Supply Nation’s corporate Members and Indigenous Suppliers and assist them to engage in commercial activity for mutual business gains.
 Tarita is excited to be a part of the Supply Nation team to assist in creating economic development opportunities for Indigenous businesses.

-Ray Johnson, Certification Team Manager
+Ray Johnson, Head of Certification and Audit

 Ray joined Supply Nation in August 2012 as an Indigenous Business Specialist, responsible for engaging with Indigenous businesses to promote and process applications for Supply Nation’s certification program.

 Ray brings with him over 15 years of experience in the security, risk management and the audit/compliance industries.
 He has assessed, developed and implemented internal enterprise risk management systems and frameworks, quality assurance and protective security risk for numerous national blue chip businesses across varying industries including retail, hospitality, logistics, manufacturing and construction.